Smudge202/smudge202.github.io/_posts/2018-01-17-monogame-di.md

 ![monogame submodule](../images/monogame-submodule.png)

+> *Note: Once you've submoduled MonoGame, create yourself at the v3.7.1 tag and checkout there, otherwise you'll default to the `develop` branch which has been set as the default.*

 With the MonoGame source code now available, drop the *assembly* reference to `MonoGame.Framework` in your own application, and add a *project* reference to `MonoGame.Framework.WindowsUniversal` in it's place.
-Your application should still build and be able to execute (though in my case I do get a build warning about differing versions of `System.Runtime.WindowsRuntime` which I'll ignore).
+Your application should still build and be able to execute (though in my case I do get a bunch of build warnings from the MonoGame project which I'll ignore).

 Whilst that seems like a lot of work to have achieved nothing, what it actually means is that we can now edit the MonoGame code and see that reflected immediately in our own application.
 Given the power and authority to change MonoGame code, the next sections outline the changes I would make in order to better support dependency injection.

 ## Initialisation

-If you remember from my [previous post](http://blog.devbot.net/game-loop/#dependency-injection) there's actually two aspects of dependency injection I would like to improve.
+If you may remember from my [previous post](http://blog.devbot.net/game-loop/#dependency-injection) there's actually two aspects of dependency injection I would like to improve.
 The first is constructor injection for my `Game` class during initialisation (when the game first loads, or perhaps resumes from sleeping in some cases).
 The second case was *scoped convention injection* during each iteration of the loop (each time the `Update` method is called).

 The two mechanisms are very different so we'll tackle each in turn.
 Whenever you make a change to an application, there are several things you need to take into account, one of which is *performance*.
 I could spend time benchmarking application initialisation times before and after my changes, but the fact is, if your game reads any file (textures, sprites, audio clips, etc) or pops out to the internet, which is very likely when you're loading a game, the minuscule amount of time it takes to run dependency injection by comparison makes it a complete non-entity.
 As such, I'm not even going to consider performance for game initialisation.
 However, when we look at interfering with the update loop, which runs very often and needs to execute very quickly, we'll definitely spend some time benchmarking.